Welcome to The Current, Liberty Power’s blog site

 About Liberty Power

-Headquartered in Fort Lauderdale, Florida, Liberty Power is the largest independent retail electric supplier in the United States based on 2013 KEMA rankings of electric retailers.
+Headquartered in Fort Lauderdale, Florida, Liberty Power is the largest independent retail electric supplier in the United States based on 2014 KEMA rankings of electric retailers.
 The company is also the first certified, minority-owned supplier with a national footprint, and the largest Hispanic-owned energy company in the United States according to Hispanic Business.
-Liberty Power provides large and small businesses, government agencies and residential customers with low-cost electricity and exceptional customer service.
+Liberty Power provides large and small businesses, government agencies and residential customers with affordable electricity and exceptional customer service.

 For more information on Liberty Power, please visit www.libertypowercorp.com